tobie/async-memoizer/README.markdown

 A memoizer for asynchronous methods which obeys node.js conventions (last argument is always a callback).

-`async-memoizer` makes the memoization process external and transparent and keeps the method's asynchronous behaviour by relying on `process.nextTick` for memoized results..
+`async-memoizer` makes the memoization process external and transparent and keeps the method's asynchronous behaviour by relying on `process.nextTick` for memoized results.

 Usage
 -----